anyaharter97/notes/reference_virt_libvirt-dbus.md

     G_DEFINE_AUTOPTR_CLEANUP_FUNC(virNWFilterPtr, virtDBusUtilVirNWFilterListFree);
     ```

-8. In `src/util.c`, define the following three functions (this block of code occurs in a series of similar blocks, one for each interface, in alphabetical order):
+8. In `src/util.c`, implement the following three functions (this block of code occurs in a series of similar blocks, one for each interface, in alphabetical order):

     ``` c
     virNWFilterPtr